kstenerud/concise-encoding/cbe-specification.md

 #### Length Field

-The string length field is implemented the same as for the bytes type, including specialized forms.
+The string length field is implemented the same as for the bytes type, and has specialized forms for lengths 0-15.

 Examples: